alibaba/Sentinel/README.md

 Sentinel has the following features:

-- **Rich applicable scenarios**: Sentinel has been wildly used in Alibaba, and has covered almost all the core-scenarios in Double-11 (11.11) Shopping Festivals in the past 10 years, such as “Second Kill” which needs to limit burst flow traffic to meet the system capacity, message peak clipping and valley fills, circuit breaking for unreliable downstream services, cluster flow control, etc.
+- **Rich applicable scenarios**: Sentinel has been wildly used in Alibaba, and has covered almost all the core-scenarios in Double-11 (11.11) Shopping Festivals in the past 10 years, such as 鈥淪econd Kill鈥?which needs to limit burst flow traffic to meet the system capacity, message peak clipping and valley fills, circuit breaking for unreliable downstream services, cluster flow control, etc.
 - **Real-time monitoring**: Sentinel also provides real-time monitoring ability.
 You can see the runtime information of a single machine in real-time, and the aggregated runtime info of a cluster with less than 500 nodes.
 - **Widespread open-source ecosystem**: Sentinel provides out-of-box integrations with commonly-used frameworks and libraries such as Spring Cloud, gRPC, Apache Dubbo and Quarkus.
 You can easily use Sentinel by simply add the adapter dependency to your services.
 - **Polyglot support**: Sentinel has provided native support for Java, [Go](https://github.com/alibaba/sentinel-golang), [C++](https://github.com/alibaba/sentinel-cpp) and [Rust](https://github.com/sentinel-group/sentinel-rust).